Madura Station: History

 Several hundred brumbies were roaming Madura station in 1933 along with a substantial herd of wild cattle.
 The station owners erected trap and stockyards at an artesian bore that had been flowing continuously for 28 years.
 Other men from the district had come and had caught over 300 of the horses, which were taken and sold.
 The bore was also a stopping place for overlanders with the warm water making it a popular bathing place.

 The area experienced heavy rains in 1934 resulting in boggy roads under 2 ft of water.

-The station manager, Mr W O'Donovan had to be evacuated by an emergency flight by Goldfields Airways using a new Fox Moth airplane when he was dangerously ill in 1935.
+The station manager, W. O'Donovan had to be evacuated by an emergency flight by Goldfields Airways using a new Fox Moth airplane when he was dangerously ill in 1935.
 A doctor was on board and O'Donovan was flown to Kalgoorlie for treatment.
 O'Donovan died the following day as a result of an internal haemorrhage.

 The acting manager and former stockman, Michael O'Brien, was charged with cattle stealing in 1937.
 O'Brien had taken 102 cattle to Loongana and put another brand on them before selling them, he defended himself saying that the Melbourne based company had not paid him any wages since the death of O'Donovan.

 In 1939 flooding occurred in areas around the station and Madura recorded 1 in of rain, filling dams and weirs.
 Strong winds blew down many trees causing problems on roads in the area.